XuehaiPan/Dev-Setup/README.md

 ### Font Settings

 The default shell for the current user will be set to `zsh`.
 In order to get a wonderful and enjoyable terminal experience, please change your terminal font to a [Nerd Font](https://github.com/ryanoasis/nerd-fonts).
 The script will download [`DejaVu Sans Mono Nerd Font`](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/DejaVuSansMono) for macOS and Linux.
-If you are using WSL on Windows, you can download them from [nerdfonts.com](https://www.nerdfonts.com) manually.
+If you are using WSL on Windows, you can download them from [nerdfonts.com](https://www.nerdfonts.com) manually, and change the font setting in [Windows Terminal](https://github.com/Microsoft/Terminal) profile to Nerd Font Complete Windows Compatible (e.g. `DejaVuSansMono NF`).
 Or use the Powerlevel10k lean theme:

 ```shell
 chsh -s /usr/local/bin/zsh_purepower